antaresproject/docs/docs/services/widget.md

 ]);
 ```

 In the above-mentioned example form's action url address and the validation rules have been indicated.
-By means of the '**routes**' method it is possible to ascribe the answer once the form is sent, so:
+By means of the `routes` method it is possible to ascribe the answer once the form is sent, so:

 ```php
 /**